Beginnerbakes

 Instructions

-1. Preheat oven to 350°F (175°C).
-Line a 12-cup muffin tin with paper liners or grease lightly to prevent sticking.
+1. Preheat the oven to 350 degrees F (175 degrees C).
+Line a 12-cup muffin tin with paper liners or lightly grease the cups.

-2. In a large bowl, combine mashed bananas, plant-based milk, oil, and vanilla extract; stir until smooth.
+2. In a large bowl, stir the mashed bananas, plant-based milk, oil, and vanilla extract until mostly smooth.

-3. Add brown sugar and mix until well combined.
+3. Add the brown sugar or coconut sugar and stir until evenly combined.

-4. In a separate bowl, whisk rolled oats, whole wheat flour, baking powder, baking soda, cinnamon (if using), and salt.
+4. In a separate bowl, whisk together the rolled oats, whole wheat flour, baking powder, baking soda, cinnamon if using, and salt.

-6. Scoop batter evenly into muffin cups, filling about 3/4 full each.
+6. Divide the batter evenly among the muffin cups, filling each about three-quarters full.

-7. Bake 18-20 minutes or until a toothpick inserted in the center comes out clean.
+7. Bake for 18 to 20 minutes, until the tops spring back lightly and a toothpick inserted in the center comes out clean or with a few moist crumbs.

-8. Let muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
+8. Let the muffins cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely.

 Frequently Asked Questions